Wondering why many airbnb apartments are filling up faster than I can search, discover that Venice’s Carnivale is on – excellent time to visit!

 Costume judging takes place every morning at legendary St Mark’s Square and only managed to see one.
 Much fun but very busy and crowded.

-Hearing many German and French visitors dressed in their elaborate costumes walking the alleys of Venice, it’s as if they are living in the 17th and 18th-centuries; and often would gladly stop to pose for a photo.
+Hearing many German and French visitors dressed in their elaborate costumes walking the alleys of Venice, it’s as if they are living in the 17th and 18th-centuries – and often, gladly stop to pose for a photo.

-The only problem is that as soon as masqueraders stop and you hold your camera in place, a swarm of heads with cameras, phones, and iPads appear from nowhere to also take photos.
-Very challenging to take a photo let alone a candid photo during Carnivale.
+The only problem is that as soon as masqueraders stop for a photo, a swarm of heads with cameras, phones, and iPads appear from nowhere to also take your photo.

-You can expect to see busking, costume judging each morning, street walkers on poles, dancers, live music in bars, activities for children, arts, theatre, and much more during the Carnivale.
+Indulge in busking, costume judging each morning, street walkers on poles, dancers, live music in bars, activities for children, arts, theatre, and much more during carnivale.

 Ancient palaces house fancy-dress balls if you wish to participate.

-Masqueraders exude widespread magnificence and grandeur, which is a feast for one’s eyes.
+Masqueraders exude widespread magnificence and grandeur, which is a feast for the eyes.
 The mystery and intrigue is trying to work out whether the masquerader is male or female.

-Venice turns on a fantastic show for everyone, so the vibe is one of loads of fun but also amazing as a spectator.
+Venice turns on a fantastic show for everyone, so the vibe is one of excitement and loads of fun, but also fascinating as a spectator.

 With little change in six hundred years, 435 bridges still link 121 islands, which still provides endless waterways and walkways (calli), to explore Venice by boat or on foot.

-No cars is the one thing I love about Venice.
-And depending in which area you stay, it is very quiet and serene at night.
+The lack of cars is one aspect I love about Venice.
+Depending on where you stay, it’s very quiet and serene at night.

-The romantic charm of Venice draws around 20 million visitors to Venice each year, although its population is less than 60,0000.
-I think these figures speak volumes.
+The romantic charm of Venice draws around 30 million visitors to Venice each year, although its population is less than 60,000 – these figures speak volumes.

 Venice is gorgeous as ever and there are so many beautiful sights – it’s not a myth.
 I’ve only listed a few popular ones here as this blog is already quite long.